bonnie-he/SQL/README.md

 ## 🎯 Business Questions Explored

-### Funnel Analysis
+## Core Ad Performance Analysis

-* What is the impression → click → purchase conversion rate?
+### 1. What is the overall conversion funnel?
-* Where do users drop off in the funnel?

-### Campaign Performance
+### 2. Which ad platform has the highest engagement rate?

+### 3. Which ad type generates the most purchases?

+### 4. Which keywords drive the most clicks?

-* Which campaigns have the highest CTR?
+### 5. Which campaigns have the best CTR?

-* Which campaigns have high spend but low conversions?
+### 6. Which campaigns have high impressions but zero purchases?

-### Ad & Platform Performance

-* Which ad platforms generate the highest engagement?
-* Which ad types perform best for conversions?

-### Audience Segmentation
+## Audience & Segmentation Analysis

-* Which age groups convert best?
+### 7. Which age groups convert best?

-* Do certain interests correlate with higher engagement?
+### 8. Which interests correlate with higher engagement?
-* How does gender affect ad performance across ad types?

-### Keyword Effectiveness

-* Which keywords drive the most clicks?
-* Which keywords generate clicks but fail to convert?

-### Advanced Behavioral Analysis
+### 9. Are some ad platforms more effective for specific demographics?

+### 10. Which campaign performs best within each demographic segment?

+## User Journey and Conversion Time Analysis

-* What is the last-touch interaction before purchase?
+### 11. What is the typical user journey before purchase?

-* How do user behaviors change across repeated exposures?
-* How long does it take users to convert?
+### 12. How long does it take users to convert?

 ---